Archdiocese of Baltimore files for bankruptcy ahead of expected sex abuse lawsuits

 BALTIMORE - The Archdiocese of Baltimore announced on Friday it has filed for Chapter 11 Bankruptcy as it expects dozens of sex abuse lawsuits.

-Archbishop William Lori says the decision was because it allows "the Archdiocese both to equitably compensate victim-survivors of child sexual abuse and ensure the local Church can continue its mission and ministries."
+Archbishop William Lori said the decision would allow "the Archdiocese both to equitably compensate victim-survivors of child sexual abuse and ensure the local Church can continue its mission and ministries."

 The Maryland Attorney General released the 456-page investigation that details 158 clergy, teachers, seminarians and deacons within the Archdiocese of Baltimore who allegedly assaulted more than 600 children going back to the 1940s.